pmelsted/bifrost/README.md

   -n, --num-kmers          [MANDATORY] Estimated number (upper bound) of different k-mers in the FASTA/FASTQ files -N, --num-kmer2          [MANDATORY] Estimated number (upper bound) of different k-mers occurring twice or more in the FASTA/FASTQ files
-  -o, --output             [MANDATORY] Prefix for output GFA file -t, --threads            Number of threads (default is 1) -k, --kmer-length        Length of k-mers (default is 31) -g, --min-length         Length of minimizers (default is 23)
+  -o, --output             [MANDATORY] Prefix for output file (default is GFA format) -t, --threads            Number of threads (default is 1) -k, --kmer-length        Length of k-mers (default is 31) -g, --min-length         Length of minimizers (default is 23)